Sprouts and Squash Casserole

 Having transitioned my family to a Traditional Diet after being on the GAPS diet, I am always trying creative, colorful and mouthwatering vegetable combinations.
-The following Sprouts and Squash Casserole was born from the desire to present Brussels Sprouts in a way in which our younger children would enjoy them.
+The sprouts and squash casserole recipe below was born from the desire to present Brussels Sprouts in a way in which our younger children would enjoy them.

 If you have not tried butternut squash, a treat awaits you!
-Being a winter squash, butternut squash combines a nutty flavor with sweetness similar to pumpkin.
+Being a winter squash, butternut squash combines a nutty flavor with a sweetness similar to pumpkin.
 When ripe, it’s golden yellow skin covers orange pulp.
-Butternut squash is good source of beta carotene, Vitamins E and C as well as magnesium and potassium.
+Butternut squash is a good source of beta carotene, Vitamin E and C as well as magnesium and potassium.

 Some are daunted by the peeling process which is made easier with a potato peeler.
 Once peeled the squash can be cubed and cooked.
 Another excellent way to prepare it is by roasting – split the squash in half, place face down on a greased cookie sheet and bake at 350F until tender – about 45 min.

-While I normally use butternut squash in the following recipe, it also works well with other winter squash varieties.
+While I normally use butternut squash in the sprouts and squash casserole recipe below, it also works well with other winter squash varieties.

 If using fresh, clean the Brussels sprouts and cut the large ones in half.